Bhuuumit/flixster/README.md

 Flixster is an app that allows users to browse movies from the The Movie Database API.

-Submitted by: Vrajesh Trivedi
+Submitted by: Bhumitsinh Dodiya

-Time spent: 5.5 hours total.
+Time spent: 7 hours total.

 User Stories